What is: Aquarion

 Aquarion Main Characters

 Aquarion's main characters are complex and well-developed, each with their own story and motivations.
 The protagonist, Apollo, is a rebellious young man with a mysterious past.
 He is revealed to be the reincarnation of Apollonius, an angel who betrayed his race to save humanity.
-Silvia, the main heroine, is the reincarnation of Celiane, Apollonius' beloved.
+Silvia, the main heroine, is the reincarnation of Celiane, Apollonius's beloved.
 Together, they form the emotional core of the series.
 Other important characters include Sirius, Silvia's brother, and Reika, a pilot with psychic abilities.
-Each character brings a unique dynamic to the team, and their interactions are fundamental to the development of the plot.
-The series does an excellent job of exploring the relationships between the characters, their internal struggles, and their personal journeys of growth and redemption.
+Each character brings a unique dynamic to the team, and their interactions are crucial to the development of the plot.
+The series does an excellent job exploring the relationships between the characters, their internal struggles, and their personal journeys of growth and redemption.

 Technical Aspects and Animation Style